 - Review your family plan.
-Decide where to ride out the storm. - If you stay during a hurricane, check family emergency supply kit for sufficient supplies and gather any missing/additional items. - Inventory your household items.
-Photo/video contents and record the make, model, serial number, and keep information in a safe place or send by mail or electronically to a friend/relative who lives out of town, and out of the storm's path. - Compile important documents (insurance policies, bank documents, mortgages, phone numbers of family and friends, medical information etc.) Make a copy and store or place important documents and photos in waterproof plastic bags. - Obtain cash or travelers checks. - ☐ Charge cell phones, even if cell towers are down, cell phones can be used as a camera to document damage, provide light if power goes out as well as keep you updated based on phone services subscribed to. - Fuel up vehicles and propane tanks; obtain fuel for generators. - Move vehicle(s) into a garage or next to a building; avoid parking near trees and utility poles.
-Tie down or stabilize boat. - ☐ If you have an electric garage door opener, find the manual release lever and learn how to operate it in case of power outage. - Secure all doors and windows and close storm shutters.
+Decide where to ride out the storm. - If you stay during a hurricane, check family emergency supply kit for sufficient supplies and gather any missing/additional items. - ☐ Inventory your household items.
+Photo/video contents and record the make, model, serial number, and keep information in a safe place or send by mail or electronically to a friend/relative who lives out of town, and out of the storm's path. - Compile important documents (insurance policies, bank documents, mortgages, phone numbers of family and friends, medical information etc.) Make a copy and store or place important documents and photos in waterproof plastic bags. - Obtain cash and/or traveler's checks. - Charge cell phones, even if cell towers are down, cell phones can be used as a camera to document damage, provide light if power goes out as well as keep you updated based on phone services subscribed to. - Fuel up vehicles and propane tanks; obtain fuel for generators. - Move vehicle(s) into a garage or next to a building; avoid parking near trees and utility poles.
+Tie down or stabilize boat. - If you have an electric garage door opener, find the manual release lever and learn how to operate it in case of power outage. - ☐ Secure all doors and windows and close storm shutters.
 Brace garage door.
-Remove roof turbine and cap vent hole. - Secure/move outdoor objects or bring indoors. - Fill water containers, bath tub and sinks.
-Freeze water jugs and fill ice chest. - ☐ Turn refrigerator to coldest setting and lower A/C (turn their circuit breakers off after power goes out). - Ensure the inlets in the roads and parking areas in your community are not clogged with a buildup of leaves or debris on the surface. - If you evacuate, allow at least twice the usual travel time.
+Remove roof turbine and cap vent hole. - Secure/move outdoor objects or bring indoors. - ☐ Fill water containers, bath tub and sinks.
+Freeze water jugs and fill ice chest. - ☐ Turn refrigerator to coldest setting temperature and lower A/C (turn their circuit breakers off after power goes out). - ☐ Ensure the storm drain inlets in the roads and parking areas in your community are not clogged with a buildup of leaves or debris on the surface. - If you evacuate, allow at least twice the usual travel time.
 Shut off water and gas to home.
 Take photo ID and proof of address.
+Unplug or turn breaker off to hot water heater.